 Yes.
 While Constitutional questions have routinely plagued voucher programs, ESAs have withstood court scrutiny precisely because of their difference from vouchers.
 In Arizona, the Court wrote:

-Even in Nevada, where the court delayed implementation of that state’s ESA law, the Nevada court’s concern was not with the legality of parents to send children to private and/or religious schools using state-funded ESAs, but with the program’s Nevada-specific funding mechanism.
-Once fixed, Nevada’s law will provide education choice to thousands of students.
+Even in Nevada, where the court delayed implementation of that state’s ESA law, the Nevada court’s concern was not with the legality of parents to send children to private and/ or religious schools using state-funded ESAs, but with the program’s Nevada-specific funding mechanism.
+If funded, Nevada’s law would provide education choice to thousands of students.

 ESA’s allow parents to apply for eligible students to receive the state portion of education funds into a personal, parent-controlled account.
 Parents are then empowered to customize an education experience that meets the individual needs of their child, using their account to pay for approved services like tuition, therapy, tutoring, textbooks…and even save unused funds for college!

 Already successfully working in at least five other states (and being considered in several others), the ESA is a powerful, proven innovation that creates one more critical pathway for South Carolina students to have a customized education that equips them to reach their full education potential.

 South Carolina’s current legislation blends the approaches of other successful state ESA laws.
 The Palmetto State would extend ESA’s to students who are either starting kindergarten or have been previously enrolled in a public school and meet any of the following criteria:

 - Evaluated, diagnosed or identified as a child with special needs

 - Residing in a low-income (poverty) household